 Hello!
-My name is Sahaana and I’m a senior at Ashoka University majoring in physics, with a concentration in astronomy.
+My name is Sahaana and I’m a final-year bachelor’s student at Ashoka University majoring in physics.
 My research interests focus on mathematical and computational frameworks to study complex systems, especially those that are nonlinear, higher-dimensional, and often chaotic.
-I am particularly interested in how tools from dynamical systems theory, network science, and machine learning (like reservoir computing and recurrent neural networks) can be used to understand these systems better, with applications to areas like neuroscience, mathematical biology, ecological networks and even climate dynamics.
+I am particularly interested in how tools from dynamical systems theory, network science, and machine learning (like reservoir computing and recurrent neural networks) can be used to understand these systems better, with applications to areas such as ecology, biology, climate dynamics and even complex adaptive systems in war and politics (which would come under computational social science but there is an interesting read by Santa Fe Institute on chaos and arms race models here!).
 I am equally interested in how principles from statistical physics can inform the design of more efficient and interpretable algorithms.

 I have previously worked with/under the supervision of Prof. Somendra Bhattacharjee (Ashoka), Prof. Ramakrishna Ramaswamy (IIT-D), Dr. Jean Surdej (ULiège), and Dr. Sergi Gonzàlez-Solís (LANL) on projects ranging from data analysis in particle physics and astronomy to multistability and synchronisation in coupled chaotic systems.
-For my undergraduate thesis, I am currently advised by Profs.
+For my undergraduate thesis, I am currently working on reservoir computing using dynamical systems under Profs.
 Bikram Phookun, Abhinav Gupta, and Ramakrishna Ramaswamy.
-This summer, however, I am working with Dr. Shravan Hanasoge at Tata Institute of Fundamental Research on applying deep learning architectures to detect low signal-to-noise transits in large-scale, noisy exoplanet survey data, particularly TESS.

 Outside of physics, I am usually off the grid hiking in the mountains or travelling, working on my next digital art piece or binge-reading books.